sea-lab-wm/sprint_issue_report_assistant_tool/README.md

 **Step 4:**

-Generate a private access token (this token will enable permission for SPRINT to fetch and post data to a user’s Github repositories).
-Make sure in ‘Repository Permissions’ section, there is Read and Write access to ‘Actions’, ‘Webhooks’ and ‘Issues’.
+Create a new GitHub application.
+You need to go to the following path:

-   `Profile -> Settings -> Developer Settings -> Personal Access Tokens -> Fine-grained Tokens -> Generate New Token`
+   `Settings -> Developer's Settings -> New GitHub App`

-After generating the token, copy and paste it to the cloned project’s `.env` file's 'GITHUB_PRIVATE_KEY' variable
+Make sure in ‘Repository Permissions’ section of the GitHub application, there is Read and Write access to ‘Actions’, ‘Webhooks’ and ‘Issues’.
+After saving the GitHub application, there will be an option to Generate a private access token (this token will enable permission for SPRINT to fetch and post data to a user’s Github repositories).
+Generate this token and then copy and paste app id, client id, and github private access token/private key to the `.env` file of the cloned code.

 **Step 5:**